 Morris & Co.
 Inspired by Nature exhibition at Standen

-William Morris (1834-1896), founding father of the Arts and Crafts Movement in Britain, designed some of the most recognisable textile patterns of the nineteenth century.
+William Morris (1834-1896), a leading figure in the Arts and Crafts movement, designed some of the most recognisable textile patterns of the nineteenth century.
 The creative force behind Morris & Co., which produced his designs, Morris had a love of nature which influenced his work.

 His designs for fabrics, wallpapers, tapestries and embroideries show how much he celebrated nature in his work: 'I must have unmistakable suggestions of gardens and fields, and strange trees, boughs and tendrils, or I can’t do with your pattern.'